LJPZebra/the_tropical_river_control/readme.md

 3. To control a serial device:
     ```serialId::command:value```

-4. To create a directory to save image, protocol, and parameter files:
+4. To create a directory to save images, protocol, and parameter files:

     ```data::create directory```